elastic/integrations/integration/README.md

 ## Versioning

 The version of a package is taken from the manifest file.
 If the CoreDNS package contains `version: 1.2.3` it will build the package `coredns-1.2.3`.
 For now, no exact version of a dataset is specified.
 If a dataset is updated, next time packaging is called for an integration, it will pull in the newest assets.
 So if there is a breaking change in a dataset, it's up the integration package dev to decide if this is needed.
 To reduce errors we could introduce exact specification of a dataset version.
 This would mean in case a dataset version is updated, all datasets which reference it must be updated too.
 As everything is in one repository, this shouldn't be too much hassle but would make it more explicit.

+It is expected that [semantic versioning](https://semver.org) is used.

 ### Backports